Many people have asked me through the years if a piano is necessary in order to learn to play the piano. My answer to this is most emphatically, YES!

 The next question I am frequently asked is, “I have a small keyboard, can’t I learn on that?”
 Well, let’s go back to the master chef.
 Do you believe that one can learn to be a master chef on an Easy-Bake Oven?
 A fine artist with a paint-by-number set?
 What about a soccer player with a deflated soccer ball?
 Certainly, one can see the necessity for having the proper equipment.
 Even the earliest beginner needs to have a full-sized keyboard with fully weighted keys and a sustaining pedal.
 My students begin exploring all 88 keys from the very first lesson.
 We also begin working on mastering the technique necessary to produce beautiful tones and to play expressively.
 Smaller keyboards with spring-loaded keys and no sustaining pedal are not the best choice and can actually be detrimental to your child's progress.

 Used pianos can be purchased for a reasonable price and some are absolutely free!
 You only need to pay for moving the instrument and giving it a good tuning once it has been moved and has acclimated to your home.
 Should you decide to purchase a used piano, it is advisable that you hire a registered piano technician to assess its condition and whether or not they would recommend it for purchase.
 Although an acoustic piano is preferable for optimal development of your child's skill at the piano, another option is the digital piano/keyboard.
 There are many good models available with 88 weighted keys and a sustaining pedal in a variety of price ranges.
-Roland has some wonderful models to choose from.
+Roland, Yamaha, Casio, etc. have some wonderful models to choose from.
 Whatever you choose, make sure that you have selected an instrument that will enhance your child's progress and help them to one day become a fine musician.